• Skip to primary navigation

 How is an Instant Pot different than a crockpot?

-A slow cooker cooks your food at a slower pace, so the meats, sauces, spices, and seasonings combine to create a flavorful dish.
+A slow cooker cooks your food slower, so the meats, sauces, spices, and seasonings combine to create a flavorful dish.
 An Instant Pot has many functions.
 You can use it as a slow cooker or pressure cooker.
 You can even saute’ foods and use them to keep food warm.

 Can you cook noodles in the Instant Pot with the chicken?

-I would definitely not cook noodles in with the soup, especially gluten free noodles.
-They will turn to absolute mush over the 40-minute cook time.
+I would not cook noodles in with the soup, especially gluten free noodles.
+They will turn to absolute mush over the 40-minute cooking time.

 More Gluten Free Instant Pot Recipes: